doanminhquan/ETL-job-which-transforms-and-analyzes-log-data-from-a-Television-Platform/README.md

 # Processing data
 Processing raw data to obtain valuable clean data:
--Extract the user_id and keyword columns from the log data for each day, filtering out any null values.
+- Extract the user_id and keyword columns from the log data for each day, filtering out any null values.
--Union the filtered data for each day to get data by month.
+- Union the filtered data for each day to get data by month.
--Use window functions and the row_number function in PySpark to identify the most searched keyword of each month.
+- Use window functions and the row_number function in PySpark to identify the most searched keyword of each month.
--Map the most searched keyword found to its corresponding category using data from 'map_search_category.csv' -Union two dataframes (June & July) to analyze trend of users.
+- Map the most searched keyword found to its corresponding category using data from 'map_search_category.csv'
+- Union two dataframes (June & July) to analyze trend of users.
--Create two new columns: 'trending_type' and 'previous' to determine if a category is trending and how it has changed.
+- Create two new columns: 'trending_type' and 'previous' to determine if a category is trending and how it has changed.
--Import processed data into a data warehouse which is MySQL for further analysis and insights.
+- Import processed data into a data warehouse which is MySQL for further analysis and insights.

 # Cleansed data
 - Cleansed data schema